 sudo apt install ubuntustudio-installer

-Prior to Ubuntu 22.10, This will bring in other tools, such as Studio Controls which is required for audio configuration prep, which is done after Ubuntu Studio Installer has been run.
+In Ubuntu 22.04 LTS, this will bring in other tools, such as Studio Controls which is required for audio configuration prep, which is done after Ubuntu Studio Installer has been run.

 To use, simply click on the icon for Ubuntu Studio Installer, or find it in your launcher/dash.